Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 > Sign up today for your free Azure account and receive 12 months of free popular services, $200 free credit and 25+ always free services 👉 [Start Free](https://azure.microsoft.com/free/open-source).

-## Azure Logic Apps - Automatic regneration of Connection ACL keys
+## Azure Logic Apps - Automatic Regeneration of Connection ACL keys

 Starting with version 4.57.0, the Azure Logic Apps (Standard) extension for Visual Studio Code will automatically regenerate  the keys required to allow the extension to access Azure Managed Connections.
 This will allow the same Azure Managed Connection to be used for projects for longer than 7 days without any user intervention.
 For more information, see [Regneration Azure Managed Connection ACL for Local Development](https://go.microsoft.com/fwlink/?linkid=2283427).